-James Tipton, M.D., pediatrician with Norton Children’s Medical Associates – Dixie, isn’t surprised with the findings.
+James Tipton, M.D., pediatrician with Norton Children’s Medical Group – Dixie, isn’t surprised with the findings.

 “I don’t think the problem is lethargy per se, but it is in the culture of the screen,” Dr. Tipton said.
 “Kids are developing sedentary lifestyles earlier because they are watching more TV, playing video games, using tablets, etc.”

 He said it’s not a trend to be proud of.

 “This sedentary lifestyle, especially when started early, sets up poor habits for the future and greatly increases the risk of obesity and all that comes with it,” Dr. Tipton said.

 What can parents do help ward off this decline?

 “Limit all kids to under two hours of screen time a day and make sure they get at least 60 minutes of physical activity,” said Jenita Lyons, health and wellness manager with Norton Children’s Prevention & Wellness.
 “The 60 minutes of exercise can be broken up into six 10-minute blocks or two 30-minute segments — whatever works with their schedule.”

 If your child needs some convincing to get up off the couch, Lyons suggests a reward system.